Technical overview of CopperheadOS

 - Full Disk Encryption at the filesystem layer is always enabled, covering all data (AES-256-XTS) and metadata (AES-256-CBC+CTS).
 The encryption key is randomly generated, and then encrypted with a key encryption key derived via scrypt from the passphrase the verified boot key and the hardware-bound Trusted Execution Environment key which also implements rate limiting below the OS layer.

 - Full verified boot, covering all firmware and OS partitions.
-The unverified partitions holding user data are wiped by a factory reset.
+The unverified userdata partition is encrypted and wiped by a factory reset.